Summer Before the First Year (August)

 - Professional Development - Speaking and Presentation skills

-- All students who submitted the TOEFL (or IELTS) as part of the PhD application will be informed as to whether they must complete the “Graduate Composition” and “Graduate Listening & Speaking” exams prior to their initial semester.
-In addition, these students will be required to take the “ELP Assistant in Instruction exam” after the first year.
-Course recommendations may result from these exams, and students must complete these courses as early as possible.
+- With rare exceptions, all students who submitted the TOEFL (or IELTS) as part of the PhD application will complete an "Instructional Readiness Assessment") in the spring of the first year.
+English Language Programs course recommendations may result from these exams, and students must complete these courses as early as possible.

 - All students whose native language is not English – regardless of whether the TOEFL was taken – must complete U15 ELP 170 “Presentation Skills for the Humanities and Social Sciences,” ideally by the end of the second year of study.
-Tuition is free only for students early in their graduate work here: https://oiss.wustl.edu/english-language-programs/courses/
+Tuition is free only for students early in their graduate work.

-- Students whose native language is not English are encouraged to explore other course options in the English Language Programs (ELP) department.
+- Students whose native language is not English are encouraged to explore other course options in the English Language Programs (ELP) department: https://englishlanguage.wustl.edu/

-- All students should explore teaching, presentation and writing workshops presented by the Teaching Center.
+- All students should explore teaching, presentation, and writing workshops presented by the Teaching Center.
 This is particularly true for students ineligible for ELP coursework.
-The Teaching Center offers several programs through which students can receive formalized training in teaching pedagogy (https://teachingcenter.wustl.edu/programs/graduate-students-postdocs/professional-development/).
+The Teaching Center offers several programs through which students can receive formalized training in teaching pedagogy: https://ctl.wustl.edu/programs/?fwp_program_audience=grad-student-postdoc

 - The professional development component of the teaching requirement will consist of “Mentored Teaching Experiences” (MTE’s).
 Students will be allocated slots according to class enrollments, abilities, interest, and other related criteria.